New Zealand Base Ordnance Depot, Egypt and Italy 1940-46

 Base Ordnance Depot Staff, Maadi, October 1940.
 Back Row clerks: Geoffrey Gilbert-Smith, LCpl Walter William Thomas, G Duane, O McKibbon.
 Front Row Storemen: Mark Edwin Ivey, R Watson, W Mooney.
 Photo W.W Thomas

-Because of the NZ Divisions reorganisation, Divisional NZOC units were to be formed, with personnel from the NZ BOD, NZOC reinforcements and transfers from within the 2nd NZEF transferred to the following NZOC Field Force units before their formation; [12]
+Due to the reorganisation of the NZ Division, Divisional NZOC units were to be established.
+Personnel from the NZ BOD, NZOC reinforcements, and transfers from within the 2nd NZEF were to be transferred to the following NZOC Field Force units before their formation: [12]

 • The New Zealand Divisional Ordnance Field Park (NZ OFP) was formed on 28 July 1941,